haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 Go into the `meta` folder: you will see 4 sub-folders (`rep0`, `rep1`, `rep2`, `rep3`), one for each of the 4 replicas, containing the plumed and tpr files for each run.
 Go into the `rep0` sub-folder, and read the `plumed-common.dat` and `plumed.0.dat` files to understand the instructions contained.

 You can see the list of the atom serial numbers in the `plumed-common.dat`.
 Open the file `plumed.0.dat` and insert the appropriate value of the sigma parameter where needed.
-You should have calculated the w parameter (sigma) values in the previous section of this

-tutorial using the av_std-sel-region-column.sh script.
+You should have calculated the w parameter (sigma) values in the previous section of this tutorial using the av_std-sel-region-column.sh script.
 The file already contains a value for sigma, but you can change it according to previous prescription and change it if you wish to.
 Also keep in mind that smaller values of the sigma parameters are associated to a finer and safer sampling, but also to a longer simulation time to fill up free energy minima and allow the system to efficiently explore the conformational space.
 Repeat the above steps for the remaining 3 plumed files (`plumed.1.dat`, `plumed.2.dat`, `plumed.3.dat`) within the sub-directories `meta/rep1`, `meta/rep2`, `meta/rep3`.

 You are now ready to run the simulation:

-<a class="prompt prompt-cmd">nohup mpirun -np 4 gmx mdrun -multidir rep0 rep1 rep2 rep3 -s topol -deffnm BE_GLUCO -append -cpi BE_GLUCO.cpt -plumed plumed.dat -dlb yes  -replex 10000 -nsteps 500000000 &</a>
+<a class="prompt prompt-cmd">nohup mpirun -np 4 gmx_mpi mdrun -multidir rep0 rep1 rep2 rep3 -s topol -deffnm BE_GLUCO -append -cpi BE_GLUCO.cpt -plumed plumed.dat -dlb yes  -replex 10000 -nsteps 500000000 &</a>

 Where the flag "-replex" is used to specify the frequency of attempts to exchange the bias between two replicas.